jsalvadormasip/MutechPalabos/examples/showCases/movingWall/Readme.md

 5. define a "container" that holds for the vertices and areas.
 6. then the "container" will be ready for "inamuroIteration".

+#### the main part of one iteration
+1. lattice->executeInternalProcessors();
+ The "rhoBarJarg" will do the "collideAndStream()" and then return the rhoBar and j.
+2. update the postions of the immersed wall.
+3. Instantiate the immersed data with the "container".
+4. perform the immersed boundary iterations.